aditya20051004/EMBED-X/README.md

 A fully working **Vector Database** built from scratch in Python with a web UI.
 Implements **HNSW**, **KD-Tree**, and **Brute Force** search algorithms side-by-side, plus a **RAG pipeline** powered by a local LLM via Ollama.

-> Python port of the original C++ project.
-Zero external vector-math libraries — all algorithms are pure Python.

 ---